mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **The Final Reflection:**

 > *"We saved the world twice," you realize.
-"Once from the Second Sundering.
+"Once from the Second Worldrend.
 Again from the revenge cycle.
 We showed Corvus mercy.
 He showed the world redemption.
 Together, we proved that broken systems can be fixed without breaking everything else."*

 ---

-## EPILOGUE 4: TRAGIC ENDING (If Second Sundering Succeeded)
+## EPILOGUE 4: TRAGIC ENDING (If Second Worldrend Succeeded)

 *If heroes failed to stop the World-Splitter in time*